-The following new and revised standards and interpretations have been adopted in the current year with no material impact on the disclosures and amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements:
+The following new and revised IFRSs have been adopted in these financial statements.
+The adoption of these new and revised IFRSs have not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.